Birding Tours in Rwanda

 BARE-FACED GO-AWAY BIRD

-Bare-faced go-away bird is a charismatic birds and open relatives of the vibrant turacos, these bird get their name from their loud onomatopoeic calls.
-Bare-faced go-away bird are quite slender with black face, white neck and breast and a tall grey crest , these birds are commonly found in pairs and often confide in open woodland and bush country.
+Bare-faced go-away bird is a charismatic bird and an open relative of the vibrant turacos, these bird get their name from their loud onomatopoeic calls.
+Bare-faced go-away birds are quite slender with a black face, a white neck and breast and a tall grey crest , these birds are commonly found in pairs and often confide in open woodland and bush country.

 GOLIATH HERON

-Goliath Heron is the world’s largest heron standing at 152 cm high, this bird is a common resident Akagera national park of Rwanda.
-A side from its massive size , the bird is easily recognizable for its spear like bill and warm chestnut head and hindneck.
+The Goliath Heron is the world’s largest heron, standing at 152 cm high, this bird is a common resident of Akagera national park of Rwanda.
+Aside from its massive size, the bird is easily recognizable for its spear-like bill and warm chestnut head and hindneck.

-Goliath Heron are live as singles and rarely small groups , despite of their size, herons remain relatively unnoticed to the inattentive eye.
+Goliath herons live as singles or rarely in small groups , despite of their size, herons remain relatively unnoticed to the inattentive eye.

 SPUR-WINGED GOOSE

-Spur – winged goose are easily distinguished birds by their size and plumage, these birds frequent mostly around freshwater sources.
-Spur-winged goose have large long necks and a bare warty red face.
+Spur-winged geese are easily distinguished birds by their size and plumage; these birds frequent mostly around freshwater sources.
+Spur-winged geese have large long necks and a bare, warty, red face.

-Spur-winged goose make slow and labored flight and in doing so, they display a long white bar along the leading edge on the wing.
-Their flight calls is a repeated variably rapid double wheezy note, almost like a hiccup.
+Spur-winged geese make slow and labored flights, and in doing so, they display a long white bar along the leading edge of the wing.
+Their flight call is a repeated variably rapid double wheezy note, almost like a hiccup.

 OTHER COMMONLY SPOTTED SPECIES in Rwanda